axelarnetwork/axelar-contract-deployments/deployment-automation/README.md

 ### Required Inputs

-The script will request the following details:
+The tool requires the following details in your `.env` file:

 - **Chain Name**: The name of the blockchain.
 - **Chain ID**: The numerical ID for the chain.